ExeMS/Game-Of-Life/Design/analysis.md

 ## 1.6 Challenges

 We predicted a few challenges that we might face when creating the game.
 First of all, the representation of all the cells, as we could have represented them as a class with co-ordinates.
 However, this would have made it tricky to create the system for creating and deleting cells.
 So instead, we decided to use a 2d array and effectively allow a cell to be dead and also be visible to the program.
-Another problem, was to render the board correctly and make a smooth transision.
+Another problem, was to render the board correctly and make a smooth transition.
 A solution to this is to render cells the cells around the screen, that are not totally visible to the user, this makes the traversal of the board smooth.
 This allows us to not render the whole board, which would make the program slow, while also making it feel as though the whole board is rendered at once.